Keep in mind that everyone is subject to Alternate Character Interpretation in this game. Oh, and there may be spoilers.

-Luck-Based Mission: Sometimes to the point of being That One Boss for some players.
+- Luck-Based Mission: Sometimes to the point of being That One Boss for some players.
 Flipping it is a fiddly process dependant on the timing of geysers and whether or not it works is up to Basaran as much as it's up to you.

-Shock and Awe: Basaran is the second colossus Wander confronts that is capable of launching projectiles at him.
+- Shock and Awe: Basaran is the second colossus Wander confronts that is capable of launching projectiles at him.
 In this case, it's a quadruple whammy of lightning bolts that shake the screen when they hit the ground (or Wander).
 Bizarrely, they come from four spikes on Basaran's chin.

-Turtle Power: The shell on its back is segmented and has unusual projections and spikes on it, but otherwise Basaran looks very much like a giant tortoise.
-It also has few handholds, so staying on when Basaran rights itself is a tricky business unless you know where those handhelds are.
+- Turtle Power: The shell on its back is segmented and has unusual projections and spikes on it, but otherwise Basaran looks very much like a giant tortoise.
+It also has few handholds, so staying on when Basaran rights itself is a tricky business unless you know where those handholds are.